paigerackley/zillow-clustering-project/README.md

 ## <a name="project_description"></a>Project Description:
 The goal of this project is to identify drivers of error looking at logerror.
+The reason we want to be able to predict logerror to to better improve our current models.
+Improving our models helps better serve our customers at Zillow because we can give them the data they request without error.
+We want our customers to trust us and the best way to get them to do that is to be able to give them info that is accurate.